NeurOasis/garden/context-initialization-templates/Behind The Scenes/CIT_Personal_20250501.md

   - JSON/YAML configuration
   - Markdown formatting
 - 🔄 Prefers automation that works with existing thinking patterns rather than forcing new behaviors
+- 🔒 Prefers solutions that work within iOS privacy constraints using native apps when possible

 ## 📝 Note to Claude
 - 🤖 Use emojis liberally in all CITs for visual categorization